dmitrii-vikotorovich/cse15l-lab-reports/labReport4.md

 ***
 ## Conclusion

-That's all I wanted to share with regarding working with the command line, using shortcuts, auto completion to optimize working with in bash terminal.
+That's all I wanted to share with you regarding working with the command line, using shortcuts, auto completion to optimize working with bash in the terminal.